Venola's Story - Hard-Won, Heart-Felt Victory

-She was referred to Biswajit Kar, M.D., chief and program director of the medical division at the Center for Advanced Heart Failure inside Memorial Hermann Heart & Vascular Institute–Texas Medical Center.
-Jolley admits she was very frightened when she arrived at Dr. Kar’s office.
+She was referred to Biswajit Kar, M.D., chief and program director of the medical division at the Center for Advanced Heart Failure at Memorial Hermann Heart & Vascular Institute.
+Jolley admits she was very frightened when she arrived to be seen by Dr. Kar.
 “Dr. Kar confirmed that I had severe heart damage and that my brain was not getting enough oxygen.
 He immediately reassured me, ‘We will fix this,’ and I started to cry.”

 That moment started the journey that would transform her life.

 Dr. Kar explained that Jolley’s only option was a heart transplant.
 “Of course I was scared, but I really had no choice,” she says.
 Within just a few days of her first meeting with Dr. Kar, a heart became available and Jolley had her transplant on December 19, 2012.

 Her recovery was slow but steady.
 “The nurses were phenomenal and supported me in every way,” she says.
 “My admiration for Dr. Kar, who came to see me at all hours of the day and night, knows no bounds.”